graphql/graphql.github.io/src/content/faq/General.md

 No, GraphQL is governed by the [GraphQL Foundation](#what-is-the-graphql-foundation).

 That said, the specification was originally developed at Facebook and [Facebook is a member](https://foundation.graphql.org/members/) of the GraphQL Foundation.
-Some of our [repositories on GitHub](https://github.com/graphql/) still have the license listed under Facebook Inc, but we're updating those.
+You might notice that some of our [GitHub repositories](https://github.com/graphql/) still have the license listed under Facebook Inc. We're updating those and have already converted major projects, like [GraphiQL](https://github.com/graphql/graphiql/blob/main/LICENSE) and [DataLoader](https://github.com/graphql/dataloader/blob/master/LICENSE), to the MIT License.

 ## What is the GraphQL Foundation?